solana-developers/solana-cookbook/docs/getting-started/installation.md

 After a successful install, `solana-install update` may be used to easily update the Solana software to a newer version at any time.

-#### Downloading Binaries(Linux)
+#### Downloading Binaries (Linux)

-Alternatively you can build from binaries instead of using solana-install.
+Alternatively, you can build from binaries instead of using solana-install.

 Download the binaries by navigating to [https://github.com/solana-labs/solana/releases/latest](https://github.com/solana-labs/solana/releases/latest),